bloomberg/bde-tools/docs/docs/cmake/fuzz_testing.rst

 for generating date and time values for testing functions that accept dates and times as parameters).

-What Does A Fuzz Test Test?
+What Does a Fuzz Test Test?
 ---------------------------
 Fuzz testing involves a variety of approaches depending on the nature of the methods to be tested.
 It is up to the author of the fuzz test to decide which